 Book December four to six months out.
 October–November is the value window.
 Skip summer unless heat-tolerant.

-File closes at ULTRA.
+File closes at VERY HIGH.
 Book direct three to six months out and watch Stories for cancellations.
 Skip if anonymous luxury matters; this riad is photographed across half the Marrakech feeds.